 - Get your friends and relatives to answer questions from an investigator

 You should complain in writing or verbally to the insurer’s internal dispute resolution section if you think the information requested is excessive or irrelevant.
-If the internal dispute resolution section does not resolve your dispute you can lodge a dispute with the Financial Ombudsman Service Australia.
+If the internal dispute resolution section does not resolve your dispute you can lodge a dispute with the Australian Financial Complaints Authority (AFCA).

 IMPORTANT: If the insurer requests information and you refuse to provide it there is a risk that the insurer will reject your claim on the basis that you have not complied with the duty of utmost good faith.

 WHAT IF THE INVESTIGATION IS TAKING TOO LONG?